 When to Read Wheel of Time Prequel?

 As noted above, we recommend reading the prequel after book 10 since there are many characters and storylines that will make more sense after this time.

-Robert Jordan wrote books 1-11, the prequel, and the companion guides.
+Robert Jordan wrote the first eleven books, the prequel, and the companion guides.
 After Jordan pass away, Brandon Sanderson took over using notes from Robert Jordan and help from Jordan’s widow, Harriet McDougal.